 Leaves of gold

-If you haven’t got a copy of my Soulful Souvenir Guide yet, head on over to this page.
+Get a free copy of my Soulful Souvenir Guide by clicking over to this page.
 The Guide is intended to help you purchase more beautiful, useful, meaningful mementoes of your travels that have a positive impact on the community you’re visiting!
 As a bonus, I have included a shopping list of 133 souvenirs, one each for 133 countries spanning the four corners of the globe.

 Peace, love & inspiring travel,